brentyi/tyro/README.md

    type-annotated, and documented vanilla Python that can be used with a range of other configuration libraries.

-3. **Automatic helptext generation.**

-   `tyro` parses docstrings, types, and defaults to generate carefully formatted helptext.
-Longer messages are organized into responsive multi-column layouts.

-4. **Modularity.**
+3. **Modularity.**

-   `tyro` supports hierarchically nested configuration structures, which make it easy to distribute definitions, defaults, and documentation of configurable fields across modules or source files.
+   `tyro` supports hierarchical configuration structures, which make it easy to distribute definitions, defaults, and documentation of configurable fields across modules or source files.

-5. **Tab completion.**
+4. **Tab completion.**

-   By extending [shtab](https://github.com/iterative/shtab), `tyro` automatically generates tab completion scripts for bash, zsh, and tcsh!
+   By extending [shtab](https://github.com/iterative/shtab), `tyro` automatically generates tab completion scripts for bash, zsh, and tcsh.

 ### A minimal example